The Purposeless Pennine Way: Episode Four, in which while strolling along on what most people would call a holiday I meditate upon work.

 Day Nine, Tan Hill to Holwick

-The ‘campers’ breakfast’ at the Tan Hill Inn was exceptionally good value for a very reasonable seven pounds, perfectly and freshly cooked with quality ingredients, delicious, and generous too with cereals and toast ad lib.
+The ‘campers’ breakfast’ at the Tan Hill Inn was great value for a very reasonable seven pounds, perfectly and freshly cooked with quality ingredients, delicious, and generous too with cereals and toast ad lib.
 The only downside, for me, was the unsolicited ‘breakfast news’ on a large TV dominating the room.
 I’d learnt my lesson at Hawes and said nothing, particularly as this time I wasn’t alone.
 Also, to be fair, I was glad of the weather forecast.

 A table of upmarket oldies, section-hiking the Pennine Way together in annual small chunks, became positively animated in their discussion of what always seems to me such bogus ‘news’, in the manner of people who were at Oxford together fifty years ago and have been running bits of the world since.
 My world, our world.
 The manner of people who rather than set out over Sleightholme Moor on foot would shortly settle into an Audi and whizz off to Whitehall or the UN.
 When their conversation did revert to The Way it was objective-oriented.
 Just to overhear them felt like Monday morning.